the-write-one/Git_Tutorial/README.md

 Congratulations!
 You have successfully completed forking a GitHub repository and creating a pull request.

-## Resources
+## Additional Resources

-The following are extra resources to help you through with further information.
+The following are extra resources to help you with further information.

 1. [Getting started with GitHub](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github)
 2. [Working with forks](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/working-with-forks) in Github Docs
 3. [Creating a pull request from a fork](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork)